 - a) Participation under this program requires that each participant's entire service be measured by interval metering with communications capability which will also be used by the Authority for monthly billing.
-All participants designated by an Aggregator must meet the metering and telecommunications requirements specified herein. - b) If, at the time of application for service under this Program, the Authority does not bill the participant monthly using interval metering, the Customer will arrange with the Authority for the furnishing and installation of interval metering with communications capability to be used for billing, at the participant's expense. - c) For participation under this program, the metering equipment and communications service must be installed and made operational prior to the Authority's acceptance of a completed application.
-Participation under this program will commence the first day of the first month within the Capability Period that occurs at least 30 days after both the interval metering and communications service become operational. - d) The Authority will install interval metering with communications capability within 21 business days.
-If the Authority misses the installation time frame for a participant, it will make a "Lost Reservation Payment" to the Direct Participant or Aggregator, unless the meter delay was caused by a condition such as a major outage or storm. - e) A Lost Reservation Payment will be calculated by determining the number of months between the earliest month in which the customer could have begun participation had the meter been installed within the required timeframe (assuming the Authority's acceptance of a completed application and receipt of payment for the meter upgrade) and the first month following the completed installation, and multiplying that number by the pledged kW and associated per-kW Reservation Payment Rate.
+All participants designated by an Aggregator must meet the metering and telecommunications requirements specified herein. - b) If, at the time of application for service under this program, the Authority does not bill the participant monthly using interval metering, the Customer will arrange with the Authority for the furnishing and installation of interval metering with communications capability to be used for billing, at the participant's expense. - c) For participation under this program, the metering equipment and communications service must be installed and made operational prior to the Authority's acceptance of a completed application.
+Participation under this program will commence the first day of the first month within the Capability Period that occurs at least thirty (30) days after both the interval metering and communications service become operational. - d) The Authority will install interval metering with communications capability within twenty-one (21) business days.
+If the Authority misses the installation time frame for a participant, it will make a "Lost Reservation Payment" to the Direct Participant or Aggregator, unless the meter delay was caused by a condition such as a major outage or storm. - e) A Lost Reservation Payment will be calculated by determining the number of months between the earliest month in which the Customer could have begun participation had the meter been installed within the required timeframe (assuming the Authority's acceptance of a completed application and receipt of payment for the meter upgrade) and the first month following the completed installation, and multiplying that number by the pledged kW and associated per-kW Reservation Payment Rate. - f) Participants with Qualifying Paired Battery Storage Equipment and Qualifying Stand-alone Battery Storage Equipment projects who choose to receive the performance measure based on the battery output directly measured through a third-party vendor must install interval metering that: - (i) measures the output of the battery storage equipment - (ii) with communications capability to a qualified third-party vendor - (iii) within twenty-one (21) business days.